Documents Required to Sell a Scooter in Mississippi

 Create Mississippi Scooter Bill of SaleMississippi Scooter transfer fees and requirements

 In Mississippi, the title transfer fee is $9 and registration costs $12.75 - $21.75 depending on vehicle type.
 Scooter sales are subject to 5% sales tax on vehicle purchases (reduced rate).
-Mississippi does not require notarization for private-party scooter transfers.
+Notarization is required for scooter bill of sale documents in Mississippi.
 Mississippi does not require emission testing for private-party scooter sales.

 - Reduced 5% sales tax rate for vehicle purchases